Photonsters/PhotonFileEditor/README.md

 # PhotonFileUtils

 Currently the PhotonFileEditor is being developed.
 The PhotonFileEditor is a utility to display, make and edit files for the Anycubic Photon printer.
 The current version is alpha.
-This means that you may encounter bugs. __Some bugs can potentially harm your printer__, for instance when a new buggy photonfile tells your printer while printer a new layer to move down instead of up!
+This means that you may encounter bugs. __Some bugs can potentially harm your printer__, imagine for instance a buggy photonfile which tells your printer to move down instead of up after printing a layer!

 ## Beware: The  Master Branch is currently not working.
 Within a few days however we will release a new version with new features and fully working.
 Please check back in a few days...